UCLALibrary/docker-cantaloupe/terraform/README.md

   * OPTIONAL: If you have more restrictive needs and only want to allow AWS resources to access your containers, you can define the IDs of the resources in the following:
     * `sg_groups = ["${aws_lb.main.id}"]`
 * Private Image Registry Access
-  * If you are accessing an image from a private registry, you'll need to store the credentials in AWS Secrets Manager.
+  * If you are accessing an image from a private registry, you'll need to store the username and password credentials in AWS Secrets Manager.
 After storing the secrets, you'll need to login to the IAM console, retrieve the ARN and supply it to this terraform deployment
     * `dockerhub_credentials_secrets_arn = "arn:aws:secretsmanager:us-west-2:0123456789:secret:dockerhubauth-example"`
+    * You can usually find these ARNs by accessing the following this [URL](https://us-east-1.console.aws.amazon.com/secretsmanager/home?region=us-east-1#/listSecrets).
+Note that you may need to change the region as this URL is region specific.
 * Cantaloupe Container Definitions
   * Fargate Specifications
     * OPTIONAL: `memory = "2048"`